Manjun-Wang/java-parallel/README.md

 Study the coursera Rice University Java concurrency and Parallel programming.

-Try to keep the meat (main java file, unit test and pom) in each folders.
+Try to keep the meat (main java file, unit test and pom) in each folders